 Bar Harbor Whale Watch always follows Whale SENSE guidelines for the safety of both the wildlife and passengers.

-- Atlantic Puffins are the smallest of the puffins.
+- Maine Puffins are actually called Atlantic Puffins and they are the smallest of the puffins.

 - Puffins are diving birds that eat mostly fish.